juliomrqz/vue-warehouse/README.md

 ## Documentation & Support

-- 📄 If you want extra details of how to configure and use this plugin, the full documentation is available at [https://www.bazzite.com/docs/vue-warehouse][documentation].
+- 📄 If you want extra details of how to configure and use this plugin, the full documentation is available at [https://aceforth.com/docs/vue-warehouse][documentation].
 - 🐞 For Bug reports or Feature requests, use the [Issues section][issues].
 - 💬 For questions, go to [https://spectrum.chat/bazzite/open-source][spectrum-chat].
 - 🚀 You may also want to [follow the company supporting this project on Twitter][twitter].

 ### Professional Support

-This project is sponsored by [Bazzite][bazzite-website].
-If you require Professional Assistance on your project(s), please contact us at [https://www.bazzite.com/contact][contact-page].
+This project is sponsored by [Bazzite][aceforth-website].
+If you require Professional Assistance on your project(s), please contact us at [https://aceforth.com/contact][contact-page].

 ## Contributing